RyanTYT/rusty_trader/trading-app/README.md

 - **Tier 3 (per-contract) — `IbkrContractScheduler`.** Parses IBKR `liquid_hours`/`trading_hours` strings into a `BTreeMap<NaiveDate, Option<TradingHours>>`, imputes missing days, and checks *yesterday's* schedule first to catch sessions spanning midnight.

 The subtlest helper is `HashContract` — custom `Hash` on a normalized subset, bare `impl Eq` backed by derived raw `PartialEq`:
+- Notably, this design is not as good as I would like it and am thinking of phasing this out soon

 ```rust
 // helpers/contract.rs:16